-As the children in this Sydney family neared driving age, there was no additional space on site for a larger garage.
-Their solution was simple: build the garage below ground.
+As the children of a Sydney family neared driving age, the parents quickly realised there was simply no space on site for any additional vehicles.
+Their solution?
+Building a garage below ground.

-Instead of designing a traditional brutalist underground carpark with little regard for internal aesthetics, architect Angela Kent from Kenström Design instead strove for elegance and softness.
-The result was something between a luxury showroom and where Bruce Wayne keeps his beloved 'Batmobile'.
+Instead of designing your standard brutalist carpark with an abundance of concrete and little regard for internal aesthetics, architect Angela Kent from Kenström Design opted for something alternative.
+The result being what you see before you – halfway between a luxury showroom and where Bruce Wayne would keep his Batmobile.

-She strove for a warm and calm atmosphere that would transition well to the rich traditional detailing inside the house.
-Though softening the harsh looks of dark walls with wooden battens like those seen on the walls is a relatively routine procedure for Kent, she worried about using organic materials underground for fear of mould in a space deprived of natural light.
+Kent aimed for a warm and calming atmosphere that would transition well to the rich, traditional detailing inside the house.
+While softening the harshness of dark walls with wooden battens is a relatively routine procedure for Kent, at one point, she was worried that utilising organic materials underground would provoke mould – given this space is deprived of natural light.

-A solution was found in some Japanese made aluminium battens with a photorealistic timber finish, providing the effect of timber without the potential issues of using natural wood.
+The answer to her problem was found in Japanese-made aluminium battens with a photorealistic timber finish, providing the effect of timber without the potential issues of using natural wood.

-A true Portland cement-based concrete terrazzo overlay replaces traditional floor tiles, enabling the builders to achieve a virtually join-free surface.
-This calculated concrete floor combined with the beautiful aluminium battens creates an elegant appeal that doesn’t compromise practicality.
+A true Portland cement-based concrete terrazzo overlay replaced traditional floor tiles, enabling the builders to achieve a virtually joint-free surface.
+This concrete floor combined with the aluminium battens creates an elegant appeal that doesn’t compromise on practicality.
 Essentially, it’s low maintenance and stunning, the way a luxury garage should be.

-Kent ditches the reflective, glossy surfaces of traditional showrooms and opts for LED strip lights fitted behind the wall battens at the skirting to provide a soft glow throughout the entire space.
-The lighting design highlights the curvature of the walls and lines of the battens, creating a calming rather than industrial atmosphere.
-Exposed concrete ceilings provide a natural, reflective surface to further the bright yet soft feel.
+Kent ditched the reflective, glossy surfaces of traditional showrooms and selected LED strip lights to be fitted behind the wall battens at the skirting, as to provide a soft glow throughout the entire space.
+The lighting design highlights the curvature of the walls and lines of the battens, ridding the entire area of its former industrial atmosphere.